Kludron/kludron.github.io/_posts/hacking/2022-08-19-morris-worm.md

 author: Kludron
 categories: [Hacking]
 title: "Malware Throughout History: The Morris Worm"
-snippet: "A dive into the worlds first major attack on the internet"
+snippet: "Diving into the worlds first major attack on the internet - how it worked, and the repurcussions of it."
 tags: [Computer Worm, Computer Virus, Malware Throughout History]
 ---